| |

 I kicked

-nicotine addiction au naturel long before the
+cigarettes - nicotine addiction - au naturel all by myself, long before the

 to